-Objective Achievement Our network of fundraising volunteers and Guild members contributed income through their various fundraising challenges and initiatives.
-With the restrictions on face-to-face events it has been difficult for them to run events but we are very grateful for their ongoing support and their efforts over the year.
-We secured a grant from BMA Giving in support of our work on PTSD and moral injury.
-This kind support meant we were able to respond promptly and effectively to meet the needs of doctors, medical students and families facing financial difficulty due to these two issues.
+Objective Achievement We secured a grant from BMA Giving in support of our work helping doctors who are financially impacted due to mental ill health.
+This kind support meant we were able to respond promptly and effectively to meet the needs of doctors, medical students and families facing financial difficulty due to this issue.
 We are very grateful to the MDU who chose RMBF as a beneficiary charity for their fundraising initiative.
 Foundation Year 1 members received reduced subscription fees and could donate the remainder of their fee to the RMBF.
-6. To support the research project to identify the extent of unmet need in doctors, medical Following a rigorous selection process, assisted by an independent research panel comprising experts in the field, UCL Research Department of Medical Education were appointed to undertake this important research for the RMBF. students and families in financial difficulty The research project aims to identify the nature and extent of unmet need in medical practitioners, medical students and families who are in financial difficulty as a result of ill health, disability or bereavement.
-In addition to identifying the extent of unmet need, we expect the researchers to identify organisational strategies for the RMBF to help us reach those potential beneficiaries who are not engaging with the Charity and at the earliest opportunity.
-The research team are due to present the results to the Board of Trustees in June 2022.
-Following a review of the findings, a strategy day will be held to discuss how best to implement the key recommendations so as to increase the reach and impact of the Charity in the coming years.
+We would also like to thank the shareholders of Medix UK, who kindly supported the RMBF.
+To review and implement the recommendations from UCL Research Department of Medical Education have now completed the research report for the RMBF. the research project so as to increase the reach and impact of the Charity The research project aimed to identify the nature and extent of unmet need in medical practitioners, medical students and families who are in financial difficulty as a result of ill health, disability or bereavement.
+Charley The researchers also identified key strategies for the RMBF to help us reach those potential beneficiaries who are not engaging with the Charity and to do so at the earliest opportunity.
+Following a review of the findings, a strategy day was held with Trustees and staff to discuss how best to implement the key recommendations so as to increase the reach and impact of the Charity in the coming years.
+We are now in the process of implementing these recommendations across the RMBF.
+We will also be publishing a shorter version of the report to share the findings more widely.